arazzan/network_backup_with_python/README.md

 # network_backup_with_python

-Command line tool to backup network devices - Read data from a excelsheet and backup all the devices or filtered from the sheet.
+Command line tool to backup network devices - Read data from a excelsheet and "Backup all the devices" or "Filtered from the sheet and backup".

 Screenshots and Deatils: